Subhigupta/Design-of-controllers/README.md

 7. Observability_example.m and Observability_gramian_example.m
    * The codes file demonstrates whether a particular (A,C) pair is observable or not and also uses observability gramian to comment on by measuring which state other states will be easy to observe.
 8. Kalman_Filter_Design.m and Kalman_Filter_with_LQR.slx
-   * The code file demonstrates how using the Kalman filter the states can be estimated using the measurements available.
+   * The code file demonstrates the use of the Kalman filter for estimating states using the measurements available.
 The Kalman Filter does a good job of estimating the states even when there is noise and disturbances.
-The SIMULINK file combines LQR to see whether the states trajectory is obtained using LQR based FULL state feedback design.
+The SIMULINK file combines LQR to observe the estimated state trajectory obtained using an LQR-based Full state feedback design.